007revad/todo_list/README.md

     - To update itself.
     - Add an install script.

+- See if I can bypass the 108TB volume size limit (and check much memory it needs).

 - Write script to downgrade DSM to previous version ???

 - Write script to move Packages to another volume ???